Ragnachar

 Ragnachar or Ragnarius (died 509) was a Frankish petty king (regulus) who ruled from Cambrai.
 According to Gregory of Tours, Ragnachar "was so unrestrained in his wantonness that he scarcely had mercy for his own near relatives".

 According to the Gesta episcoporum Cameracensium, Clovis I and Ragnachar were related through Clovis's mother, Basina, a Thuringian princess.

-In 486, Ragnachar allied with Clovis, who was king of the Salian Franks, in order to attack Syagrius, the Roman ruler of the Domain of Soissons.
+In 486, Ragnachar allied with Clovis, who was king of the Franks, in order to attack Syagrius, the Roman ruler of the Domain of Soissons.
 After Clovis was baptised a Christian in 496, about half of the 6,000 or so Frankish warriors who formed the armies of the various reguli refused to join him and cleaved to Ragnachar, still a traditional pagan.
 Hincmar of Reims writes in his biography of Saint Remigius (who baptised Clovis): "Finally, many of the army of the Franks, not yet converted to the faith, followed the king's relative Ragnachar across the Somme for some distance."

 The Gesta says that Ragnachar's unbridled lust extended even to the wives of his close associates.
 He also discounted the advice of his closet counselors in favor of his favorite courtier Farro.
 Ragnachar was reputed to divide all the gifts or food he received between himself and his favourite, and have a saying, "Enough for me and my Farro".
 Those thus offended plotted to be rid of Ragnachar.

 The opportunity arose when, in 509, the arrogant Ragnachar denied Clovis entrance into Cambrai.
 Clovis took advantage of the disaffection and bribed Ragnachar's military followers, his leudes, with "armlets and belts [that were] made to resemble gold [but were only] bronze gilded so as to deceive", and thus deprived him of his support.
 Clovis then went to war against him.